temporalio/documentation/docs/java/workflows.md

 ### Java Child Workflow API

-`Workflow.newChildWorkflowStub` returns a client-side stub that implements a child Workflow interface.
+`Workflow.newChildWorkflowStub` returns a client-side stub that implements a Child Workflow interface.
-It takes a child Workflow Type and optional child Workflow options as arguments.
+It takes a Child Workflow Type and optional Child Workflow options as arguments.
 Workflow options can be used to set timeout, retry options, and task queue settings for example.
-Note that by default a child Workflow inherits the Workflow options of its parent.
+Note that by default a Child Workflow inherits the Workflow options of its parent.
 You can however overwrite these by passing in custom Workflow options when creating the child Workflow stub.

 The first call to the child Workflow stub must always be its Workflow method (method annotated with `@WorkflowMethod`).